Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

 ```

 !!! tip "Choose a file that is short, exists in all game versions, and is unique to this version."

+!!! tip "Prefer using same file across all version entries if possible."

+!!! tip "Hash1M can be used as a speedup if game only has big files."

+    For example 2GB archives.<br/>
+    Consider files over 10MB to be a decent threshold for using this, as we also have to account
+    for the likes of hard drives.

 ### Other Binaries